-First of all and probably the most important question to ask yourself is which position do you prefer to sleep in?
+First of all and probably the most important question to ask yourself is which position do you fall asleep in?
 Are you comfortable sleeping on your stomach?
 Or do you prefer to sleep on your back?
 Are you a side sleeper?
-Or are you one of those people who like to switch it up throughout the night?
 This is very important because the level of support that you need depends on the position in which you get the best sleep.

 Stomach Sleepers: Stomach sleepers should look for something soft and compressible with a lower profile (thickness).
 This helps to prevent your head from being propped up to high, which can lead to neck strain.

 When it comes to filling, the choice is really yours.
 Here’s a little break down to help identify the different choices of fill that you can choose from when looking for a new pillow:

 Down: Down is most often considered the most luxurious of all fills and is also usually the most expensive.
 These small cluster-like feathers are closest to the bird’s skin and are used to protect them from frigid temperatures by providing warming insulation.
 Down offers superior loft (fluffiness), is lightweight, and luxuriously soft.
 Be aware that not all down is created equal.
 The quality and insulating value of down is referred to as fill power.
 The higher the fill power, the higher the quality of the down.
 This means that the down will be loftier, softer, and have greater insulating properties.
 Look for a down pillow with a fill power of at least 500.
 See Our Down Pillows